mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

   * content: books, videos, podcasts, blogs etc
   * note: avoid renting out your time, it prevents scaling
 * relying on gut/intuition
+* go after the toughest problems to solve.
+Don't be in a supporting role.
+Be a Messi/Ronaldo.
+Get the bacon for your team.
 * anti-fragility (stress to the system)
 * dates, deadlines, calendar, trello, visualization
 * not depending on others, being fully independent